stephperillo/School_District_Analysis/README.md

 ## Overview of the School District Analysis
 This analysis uses Pandas and numpy libraries in Jupiter notebook to examine math and reading scores for students in a district of fifteen high schools.
 The data compares average  math, reading, and overall passing scores.

 The purpose of this analysis is to determine the effects of replacing a portion of the data for a certain high school with NaNs while keeping the rest of the data intact.
-The goal is to allow the analysis with the removed data to see if any changes occur which may indicate evidence of academic dishonesty due to altered grades.
+The goal is to conduct a second analysis with data removed in order to see if any changes occur.
+This may indicate evidence of academic dishonesty, such as if grades were altered.

 ## Results
 #### •	How is the district summary affected?

-The only difference between the district summaries is that the average math score decreased, which also slightly affected the percentage of overall passing students.
-The average reading score stayed about the same.
+Comparing the district summaries in a data frame shows that the average math score and the percentage of students passing reading decreased, which also  affected the percentage of overall passing students.

 District Summary Before Cleanup
 ![District Summary Before Cleanup](https://github.com/stephperillo/School_District_Analysis/blob/main/Resources/District%20Summary%20Before%20Cleanup.png)